MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithD365.md

 3. Click **Open AppSource** from the top of the page.

 4. On the AppSource window that opens, search **Customer Insights**.
 You should see **Customer Insights Customer Card Add-in** in the results, click on it.
 Then click **Get it now**.
+(You may be prompted to sign in using your M365 credential.)

 5. Complete your details on the **One more thing...** page.
-Including **Name**, **email**, and **Phone Number**.
-Then provide your consent and click **Continue**.
+Provide your consent and then click **Get it now.**

-6. You will be taken back to the Power Apps console where you will configure the add-in.
+7. You will be taken back to the Power Apps console where you will configure the add-in.
 First, select your environment from the dropdown.
 Then check the two boxes and click the **Install** button.

 7. This will begin the installation process.
 You can check the status of the install on the page that opens.
-(You may need to refresh it for updates).
+(You may need to refresh it for updates.)
 If you see **Update available** in the status column click that text, then check the box and click the **Update** button.

 8. Once installation is complete, you can close this browser tab and return to the **solutions** area on https://make.powerapps.com, where you should see the **Dynamics 365 Customer Insights Customer Card Add-In** installed.